The 113 Best Wine Blogs That You Can’t Miss

 The blog page of The Good Wine Guru is a simplistic, yet valuable asset for anyone looking for straightforward wine reviews.

-A new entry is added almost every other day, which is perfect for those who can’t wait for another installment.
+A new entry is added almost every other day, which is perfect for those who can’t wait for another instalment.
 This is the perfect blog to add to your bookmarks bar.

 Elizabeth Smith, the founder and author of Traveling Wine Chick, originally started with a career in teaching before discovering her passion for wine.